emcglackenr1/Vanilla-Javascript-Hangman-Game/README.md

 Available to view here: https://emcglackenr1.github.io/Vanilla-Javascript-Hangman-Game/
 </p>
 <p>
-Pure Javavascript Hangman Game.
+Pure JS Hangman Game.
 Inspired by Codepen projects such as:
 <a href="https://codepen.io/simonjsuh">simonjsuh</a>,
 <a href="https://codepen.io/tallulahh">tallulahh</a>
 and